There are good guys in hockey, there are great guys in hockey, then there are the absolute best guys in hockey.

 He cites the 2011 WWC as an example of how things ought to be done.
 That footy extravaganza was showcased in Berlin’s Olympic Stadium, a stately, magnificent structure that, again, in the world according to Cathal, makes Commonwealth seem like a shelter for the homeless.

 Ah, yes.
-Nothing says high school like a running track around a football pitch.
+Nothing says high school quite like a running track around a football pitch.
 You know, just like the running track that encircles the football pitch in the BERLIN OLYMPIC STADIUM!

 We wouldn’t want the facts to get in the way of a good hissy fit, though, would we, Cathal?
 You just go right ahead and rant.
 Stomp your little feet and hold your breath.
 Perhaps one day your beloved Republic of Toronto will grow up to become a city big enough to host a prestigious event like the FIFA Women’s World Cup.